pygfx/wgpu-py/docs/guide.rst

 frame, including all API calls, objects and the complete pipeline state and displays all of that information within a nice UI.

+Many GPU objects can be given a string label.
+This label will be used in Rust validation errors, and are also used in e.g. RenderDoc to identify objects.

 Additionally, you can insert debug markers at the render/compute pass object, which will then show up in RenderDoc.